Lunikes/CommunitySimulator/README.md

 How to install, and run the development application.
 First the user will go to https://unity3d.com/get-unity/download/archive to download unity 3.3f.
 Then the user downloads the project via the online cloud sotrage from unity.
-The nthe project can be open from the local storage the user is then able to load the project and make changes or tet it with the play button.
+Then the project can be open from the local storage the user is then able to load the project and make changes or test it with the play button.

 https://app.zenhub.com/workspaces/communitysimulator-5c6c40d7f309732dfc9fa9db/boards?repos=169507147